yasminenuhaily/cse15l-lab-reports/LabReport2.md

 **Part 2** <br>

-The path to the private key for my SSH key from my home device. <br>
+The path to the private key for my SSH key from my home device: <br>
 ![Image](privKey.png) <br>
-The path to the public key for my SSH key from my ieng6 account. <br>
+The path to the public key for my SSH key from my ieng6 account: <br>
 ![Image](pubKey.png) <br>

 Terminal action logging in without being asked for a password: ![Image](loginNoPass.png) <br>